Tuscany

 The typical first course is soup, like the famous ribollita or bean soup, spelt soup, pici (a type of spaghetti from the area of Siena), or pappardelle with hare.

-famous fish dish is cacciucco soup, followed by mullets and the stockfish stew of Livorno.
+A famous fish dish is cacciucco soup, followed by mullets and the stockfish stew of Livorno.

 Among meat dishes, the bistecca fiorentina (grilled T-bone steak) is the most popular; guinea-fowl meat, pork and game are quite common as well.